Top 15 Venture Capital Firms Investing in Robotics

 Image of Neotribe Ventures - Top VCs in Robotics

-The firm has a history of backing companies to major exits, including the IPO of Robinhood and the acquisition of CipherTrace by Mastercard.
-Their portfolio shows a focus on foundational technologies across sectors like robotics, enterprise software, and clean tech.
+The firm has a strong record of backing companies to significant exits, including the IPO of Robinhood and the acquisition of CipherTrace by Mastercard.
+Their portfolio also includes publicly-traded companies like Energy Vault and Heliogen, showing a focus on businesses with large-scale potential.

 • Geographical presence: Based in San Francisco, California